bebasid/bebasit/README.en.md

 ### <b>Script:</b>
 There are 2 <b>Modem/Router systems </b> that have already been tested for DPI bypass capabilities.
 ### <ins>OpenWRT</ins>
-Please refer to manual instruction [OpenWRT](https://github.com/bebasid/bebasit/blob/master/docs/openwrt-tutorial.md) for further steps.
+Please refer to the manual instruction [OpenWRT](https://github.com/bebasid/bebasit/blob/master/docs/openwrt-tutorial.md) for further steps.
 ### <ins>MikroTik</ins>
-Please refer to manual instruction [MikroTik](https://github.com/bebasid/bebasit/blob/master/docs/mikrotik-tutorial.md) for further steps.
+Please refer to the manual instruction [MikroTik](https://github.com/bebasid/bebasit/blob/master/docs/mikrotik-tutorial.md) for further steps.
 ## Note for Anti-DPI Tools and Methods
 ### <b>OS Application:</b>
 ### <ins><a href=#windows>Windows</a>, <a href=#macos>macOS</a> and <a href=#linux>Linux</a></ins>